top of page

 NOTES

-This is a biopic drama with the following elements:
+This drama has the following elements:

 • Inspired by a true story